-The LM2735 can easily be converted into a SEPIC converter.
+The LM2735-Q1 can easily be converted into a SEPIC converter.
 A SEPIC converter has the ability to regulate an output voltage that is either larger or smaller in magnitude than the input voltage.
-Other converters have this ability as well (CUK and Buck-Boost), but usually create an output voltage that is opposite in polarity to the input voltage.
-This topology is a perfect fit for Lithium Ion battery applications where the input voltage for a single-cell Li-Ion battery will vary from 3 V to 4.5 V and the output voltage is somewhere in-between.
-Most of the analysis of the LM2735 Boost Converter is applicable to the LM2735 SEPIC Converter.
+Other converters have this ability as well (CUK and buck-boost), but usually create an output voltage that is opposite in polarity to the input voltage.
+This topology is a perfect fit for Lithium Ion battery applications where the input voltage for a single-cell Li-Ion battery varies from 3 V to 4.5 V, and the output voltage is somewhere in between.
+Most of the analysis of the LM2735-Q1 boost converter is applicable to the LM2735-Q1 SEPIC converter.

-8.2.18.1.1 SEPIC Design Guide
+8.2.16.1.1 SEPIC Design Guide